instructlab/instructlab/README.md

 ```

 ⏳ This process will take a little while to complete (time can vary based on hardware
-and output of `lab generate` but on the order of 30 minutes to two hours)
+and output of `lab generate` but on the order of 20 minutes to 1+ hours)

 #### Training the model in the cloud